abhishekkhare1998/ml-face-emotion-detection/README.md

 Implementation:

 1) Use the training images to formulate the "FaceSpace" of the two sets of images, So our aim is to create two subspaces - happy-face subspace and neutral-face subspace which spans the principle components of the respective image types.
 For doing this, we need to do the eigenvalue decomposition of our training images and compute the principle components having the maximum variance

-2)Using the principle components formulate a subspace for respective image types.
+2) Using the principle components formulate a subspace for respective image types.
 Compute the MSE (Mean Square Error) of images and display it.
 Also Analyse the variance of MSE as we change the number of principle components for construction of the subspace.

 3) Test: